Purp1eW0lf/Blue-Team-Notes/README.md

 ## Reg Ripper

 [Harlan Carvey](https://twitter.com/keydet89) knows how to write a pretty mean tool or two.
 Reg Ripper is a forensic one designed to aid you in parsing, timelining, and surgically interrograting registry hives to uncover evidence of malice.
-[Registry Collection made easy with this](https://gist.github.com/Purp1eW0lf/6bbb2c1e22fe64a151d7ab97be8e83bb)
+[Registry Collection made easy with this](https://gist.github.com/Purp1eW0lf/6bbb2c1e22fe64a151d7ab97be8e83bb) script right here.

 ```powershell